gk4589210/Lenovo-ThinkPad-T440s-Catalina/EFI/CLOVER/README.md

 - Your USB drive with the macOS Mojave installation present should have 2 total partitions:

   1. The first partition is the ESP section which should be formatted as a FAT32 based file system (but needs to be an ESP based FAT32 configuration).

   2. The partition should be between 200MB and 512MB total capacity.
 It can be more if you do the partitioning manually which I don't advise with beginners.

-  3. This partition can be created automatically by
+  3. This partition can be created automatically by running the Clover installation